captionpoint/captionpoint-plays/FUN-HOME.md

 ---

-While I was at college, exploding into my new life, you were sitting here reading a book.
+While I was in college, exploding into my new life, you were sitting here reading a book.

 ---